 We looked around, threw our coins, and took some really bad selfies.
 We don’t usually take selfies, so we lack the practice and we’re kind of against selfie sticks, too.

+But mornings are difficult when you wake up as early as we did!
 Right after we left Fontana di Trevi, heading to the Pantheon, I realized the button of my dress had come undone at the back, but we weren’t going to repeat the photos just for that.

 Outside, in Piazza della Rotonda, in front of the Pantheon, we have the Fontana del Pantheon.
 Sculpted out of marble by Leonardo Sormani in 1575, this fountain in the heart of Rome’s historical center stands high thanks to the later addition of Ramses’s obelisk, in 1711.